-The primary goal of the program is to prepare and to assist students in furthering their careers in aviation maintenance technology or in a related field.
-Toward that end, WyoTech maintains an active Career Services office that offers continuing placement assistance to all graduates at no cost.
-We do this in a number of ways: we offer sessions to help students and alumni prepare resumes, search for employment opportunities, and sharpen their interviewing skills.
+The primary goal of the program is to prepare and to assist students in furthering their careers in Aeronautical Maintenance Technology or in a related field of technology.
+Toward that end, WyoTech maintains an active Career Services Office that offers continuing placement assistance to all graduates at no cost.
+We do this in a number of ways.
+We offer sessions to help students and alumni prepare resumes, search for employment opportunities, and sharpen their interviewing skills.

-We are constantly in touch with prospective employers, many of who have been drawing on our pool of graduates for many years.
-Many of these long standing relationships are developed through old-fashioned networking.
-Opportunities are everywhere: in hometowns, or cities throughout the United States and many countries around the world.
+We are constantly in touch with prospective employers, many of whom have been drawing on our pool of graduates for many years.
 Students who are preparing for interviews often interview right at WyoTech, as many companies host on campus recruitment days.